atifali/atifali.github.io/_posts/2020-5-15-quick-and-dirty-rng.md

 And most readers who have used this pseudo-random generator would recall that this function needs to be __properly randomly seeded__ right before any executions of the function (other wise the seemingly random pattern that the function generates is identical for every subsequent reboot run).
 We use the [_randomSeed()_](https://www.arduino.cc/reference/en/language/functions/random-numbers/randomseed/) function to accomplish this at the very beginning of the program execution.

 Now, I tried using the typically recommended seeding method of [_analogRead()_ on a NC pin](https://www.arduino.cc/reference/en/language/functions/random-numbers/randomseed/) but it did not work since I kept getting a constant voltage on it (not too random indeed!).
 My next option was to try seeding via the internal temperature sensor on the ESP32, since I thought that there was one on the newer versions.
 Turns out I was wrong.
-In the newer versions the internal temperature sensor has beed deprecated in some cases.
+In the newer versions the internal temperature sensor has been deprecated in some cases.

 The remaining option was to some how quickly utilize the hall sensor that comes with the micro-controllers to create some random numbers.
 Here is a bit of trickery that I used: